FAQ (Frequently Asked Questions)

 Why don’t we advertise these Best Buys in the newspaper?

 Because our local newspaper only prints once per week, by the time we find a Best Buy and it gets put into circulation, it’s very possible that it could be sold already.
 Some of the Best Buys we’ve put on the list have sold in only 1 day, so this is the quickest way possible to get this information to you.

-We update the website EVERY day, often several times per day and into the evenings.
-(We do take the occasional Sunday off, as well as major holidays – Christmas, New Years Day, Thanksgiving, and 4th of July.
+We update the website almost every day, usually twice per day.
+We do take the occasional Sunday off, as well as major holidays – Christmas, New Years Day, Thanksgiving, and 4th of July.
 (For the first six years of its existence, the site was updated seven days a week – minus holidays.)
 People have asked us, “Don’t you ever go on vacation?”
 Yes, we do – but all our vacations are working vacations.
 We’ve updated the website while in the middle of the Pacific, the Atlantic, from Washington D.C., even during the wedding of our daughter.
 (That last one’s made up; we don’t have a daughter. – Cheryl.)
 To best utilize this website, we suggest you check in a few times throughout the day.
 Although we’d like to update as early as possible every day, we’ve found that sometimes new listings or changes to current listings aren’t input into the MLS system until later in the morning.

 What is a Short Sale, Bank-Owned, or REO Property?